cli-kit/cli-rc/README.md

 ```

 The `rc` argument is an object that is the merged result of loading and parsing all rc files that exist and did not trigger an error.

+If the `lenient` option is specified and an error occurs `err` will be an array of errors.

 Errors are decorated with a `file` property to indicate the file that caused the error condition.